Courses

 Fall, Spring.

-SINHA1121 Elementary Sinhala I
+SINHA1122 Elementary Sinhala II

 Semi-intensive introduction to colloquial Sinhala, intended for beginners.
 A thorough grounding is given in all the language skills; listening, speaking, reading, and writing.

-SINHA2201 Intermediate Sinhala I
+SINHA2202 Intermediate Sinhala II

 This course further develops student competence in colloquial Sinhala, attending to all the language skills: listening, speaking, reading and writing.
 In addition, this course prepares students for the transition to literary Sinhala.